abv-solutions/nestjs-inventory/README.md

 By addressing these next steps, the application will be more robust, scalable, and maintainable, with a well-defined architecture and comprehensive test coverage.

+The database connection string is shared separately as the .env root project file.

 ## Project setup

 ```bash